Markieta/ansible-aws-vpc/README.md

 ## Prerequisites

+The below prerequisites must be satisfied prior to using this Ansible code.

 ### Package Dependencies

+Install the following Python packages required for the Ansible AWS modules:

 ```bash
 pip install boto boto3 --upgrade --user
 ```

+_Note: This can alternatively be done via your package manager if `boto3` is available and up to date._

 ### AWS Setup

+A service account must be created with the appropriate permissions in order for Ansible to authenticate against your AWS environment.

 Refer to [IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) for full details.